Amid U.S. measles outbreak, who needs an additional dose of the vaccine?

 The CDC advises pregnant woman, people who have compromised immune systems, or who received another vaccine in the last four weeks to seek their doctor’s advice on getting vaccinated for measles.

-(This story has been refiled to correct a typo to “vaccine”, in the last sunhead).
+(This story has been refiled to correct a typo to “vaccine”, in the last subhead).

 Reporting by Gabriella Borter in New York; editing by Scott Malone and Bill Berkrot